Vision and goals

-The Maccabi Tel Aviv youth department emphasizes certain values for its players that will serve them beyond their football lives.
-These values were meticulously formulated by the youth department and are known as the "Values of the Yellow Soul".
+The Maccabi Tel Aviv Youth Division places great emphasis on endowing their players with certain values that will serve them not only during their time as football players but throughout their lives.
+These values were meticulously formulated within the youth sector and represent the vision of the entire Youth Division:

-"Integrity is making a conscious decision, every day, to treat others as you would like to be treated, even when it is easy to cheat.
-A Maccabist plays to score, not to absorb; he is tough, but not violent; stubborn but courteous and respectful of his rival.
-He enjoys success, but is not frightened by failure; he loves the rules and wins within them, even if they are not in his favor.
-Proud of every achievement, small as it may be, he seeks a challenge in every opportunity and is always hungry for the next goal, save, thrust, pass or victory.
-Integrity is a way to live right while filling your role as a winning Yellow footballer".
+"Integrity is making a conscious decision, every day, to behave towards others as you would have others behave toward you, even when it is easy to deceive.
+A Maccabi player plays to score, not to concede; he is tough but not violent; determined not to give ground but generous and respectful of his opponent.
+He enjoys success, but is not frightened by failure; he loves the rules and wins by them, even if they are not in his favour.
+Proud of every achievement, small as it may be, he seeks challenge in every opportunity and is always hungry for the next goal, the next bit of good defending, the next deflection, the next completed pass, the next victory.
+Integrity is a way of living and fulfilling your role as a successful Maccabi footballer".

-"In football, you must get the ball away from the opponent's area as quickly as possible and get it into their goal, but there is an entire team between you and the goal and other players on your team who want to be involved.
-Sacrificing is giving up the things that will get in your way to becoming a football great and a source of Maccabi pride.
-There's no need to invent it; many Yellow players have done it before and you can succeed if you learn from them".
+"In football, you must get the ball through your opponent's half and into the goal as quickly as possible.
+But there is an entire team between you and that goal and other players on your own team who want to be involved, and there are many ways of getting that ball away from you.
+You need more than just technical proficiency to succeed in all the difficult situations that arise in a football match.
+Sacrificing is giving up the things that will get in the way of your becoming a football great and a source of Maccabi pride.
+There's no need to invent it for yourself; many Maccabi players have done it before you and you too can succeed if you are prepared to learn from them".

-"Yellow Maccabism isn’t someone’s property.
-Anyone who has to succeed and who wants to learn will find someone to team him.
-We pass on the knowledge of being a Maccabist from one generation to the next.
-Those who have already learned will pass on the knowledge to someone younger.
-Take seriously the advice you get and set aside the concern of being ridiculed.
-Anyone afraid to learn does not hear the truth.
-If you have left a practice session without learning something new, you must have scoffed the coach or a friend who gave you advice.
-Do you know it all?
-So ask to be taught.
-You must teach someone younger than you or a friend who made a mistake, but remember – teach at ease, with a smile on your face, and not with condescension and derogatory words.
-Be polite and forgive others who have not yet learned the meaning of inner peace".
+"The Maccabi way isn’t someone’s private property.
+Anyone who has the desire to succeed and who wants to learn how to go about it will find someone to teach him.
+At Maccabi Tel Aviv we pass on this knowledge from one generation to the next and whoever has already learned from someone else will wish to pass that knowledge on to someone younger than himself.
+Take seriously the advice you get from them and set aside your concerns of being ridiculed by them.
+Whoever is afraid to learn will not be able to hear the truth.
+If you have left a practice session without learning something new, you must have disregarded the coach or a teammate who tried to help you.
+Do you believe you already know all there is to know?
+If so you should be constantly asking to be taught even more.
+You must also teach someone younger than yourself or a teammate who has made a mistake, but remember – teach patiently, with a smile on your face, and not with derogatory language and condescension.
+Be polite and forgive others who have not yet learned to find their inner peace".